ATOMScience-org/AMPL/atomsci/ddm/docs/source/tutorials/ampl_tutorials_intro.rst

 `AMPL <https://github.com/ATOMScience-org/AMPL>`_, curate a dataset, effectively train and evaluate a machine learning model, and use that model to make predictions.

-In addition to our written tutorials, we're now offering a series of `video tutorials <https://www.youtube.com/channel/UCOF6zZ7ltGwopYCoOGIFM-w>`_, designed to help users navigate and maximize AMPL's powerful features.
+In addition to our written tutorials, we now provide a series of `video tutorials <https://www.youtube.com/channel/UCOF6zZ7ltGwopYCoOGIFM-w>`_ on our YouTube channel, `ATOMScience-org`.
+These videos are created to assist users in exploring and leveraging AMPL's robust capabilities.

 End-to-End Modeling Pipeline Tutorial Series
 ********************************************